 The relative neglect of dynamic features is surprising given that in reality micro-lending institutions do not always enforce joint liability.
-Loan officers in Asia and Latin America, for example, say that they see no reason to punish everyone for the actions of a single person (Aghion and Morduch, 2005, p.
-113).
-In fact, in case of default, the original Grameen idea was not that group-members would have to pay for others, but rather that they would be cutoff from future loans.
-Furthermore, some recent group-lending schemes, e.g. ASA in Bangladesh and even the Grameen, have seen a move away from strict joint liability (Aghion and Morduch, 2005, p.
-119).
+Loan officers in Asia and Latin America, for example, say that they see no reason to punish everyone for the actions of a single person (Aghion and Morduch (2005, pp. 113)).
+In fact, in case of default, the original Grameen idea was not that group-members would have to pay for others, but rather that they would be cut off from future loans.
+Furthermore, some recent group-lending schemes, e.g. ASA in Bangladesh and even the Grameen, have seen a move away from strict joint liability (Aghion and Morduch (2005), pp. 119).

 We focus on the efficacy of these two dynamic schemes in harnessing social capital.
-Such social capital may take the form of mutual help in times of distress (see Coate and Ravallion, 1993), mutual reliance in productive activities, status in the local community, etc. In case default by one borrower harms the other borrowers, such default may be penalized through a loss of this social capital.7 Social penalties may also take the form of a reduced level of cooperation, or even admonishment.8
+Such social capital may take the form of mutual help in times of distress (see Coate and Ravallion (1993)), mutual reliance in productive activities, status in the local community, etc. In case default by one borrower harms the other borrowers, such default may be be penalized through a loss of this social capital.7 Social penalties may also take the form of a reduced level of cooperation, or even admonishment.8

-We find that our dynamic framework yields some interesting new insights, which cannot be replicated in a static framework.
+We find that our dynamic framework yields some interesting new insights which cannot be replicated in a static framework.
 As an example, we can mention our central result that, under certain circumstances, the lending bank can test for the type of a group by lending to just one of the members, thus screening out bad borrowers partially.

-Furthermore, even in cases where joint liability is not being imposed, given sequential financing and contingent renewal, actions taken by one member of a group would still affect the
+Furthermore, even in cases where joint liability is not being imposed, given sequential financing and contingent renewal, actions taken by one member of a group would still affect the others.
+Given that such interdependence is a key implication of joint liability, the question naturally arises as to whether, in such situations, the joint liability assumption can be interpreted as a convenient shortcut to the descriptively more realistic case of sequen-